EpanE/fir-filter-designer-web/README.md

 # fir-filter-designer-web
-Research on Audio Signal Filtering Design
+Research on Finite Impulse Response Filter Design to visualize the theoratical learn in system design subjects